Big Belly Smart IT

 The Bottom Line

 Love them or hate them, Bigbelly’s smart bins are here to stay.
-So as cities worldwide grapple with growing waste management challenges, Bigbelly’s innovative approach offers a breath of fresh air.
-I mean literally.
+As cities worldwide grapple with growing waste management challenges, Bigbelly’s innovative approach offers a breath of fresh air – literally.

 So, the next time you toss your coffee cup into a solar-powered, self-compacting bin, remember: you’re not just throwing away trash.
-You’re participating in a waste management revolution that is transforming the way communities approach recycling and sustainability.
-This innovative technology not only reduces the volume of waste but also utilizes renewable energy, making it a more eco-friendly option.
-With every item you dispose of correctly, you’re contributing to cleaner streets, a healthier planet, and inspiring others to adopt better waste disposal habits.
+You’re participating in a waste management revolution.
 Now that’s something to talk trash about!

-NEWTON, MASS., January 14, 2015 – Bigbelly, Inc., the leading provider of enterprise waste management solutions, announces accelerated worldwide growth in 2014.
-That’s including Bigbelly expansive growth to an expanded customer base: to 47 countries.
-In addition, development of advanced technologies that support customers’ Smart City.
-As well as the Internet of Things (IoT) initiatives.
+NEWTON, MASS., January 14, 2015 – Bigbelly, Inc., the leading provider of enterprise waste management solutions, announces accelerated worldwide growth in 2014, including an expanded customer base to 47 countries, and development of advanced technologies that support customers’ Smart City and the Internet of Things (IoT) initiatives.

 NYC GOES BIGBELLY TOO